Patternslib/Patterns/docs/api/logging.rst

 * `info` is used to log informational messages.
 These are normally not shown.
 * `warn` is used to log warnings.
 These are normally shown.
 * `error` is used to log errors.
 There are normally shown.
+* `fatal` is used to log fatal errors.
+There are normally shown.